Tuesday, July 1, 2025

 While I am updating the situation with previous Five Drafts endevours, let me mention that the published version of the Parthenon Marbles paper, retitled "Athens or London?
 The Parthenon Marbles and economic efficiency," is available (open access) here.

 But the recalling to life of Five Drafts has nothing to do with this previous, unfinished business.
 No, Five Drafts is back because I want to write a paper in the next 1.5 months or so.
 The paper is about Shakespeare and Behavioral Economics -- a topic I have been blogging about on and off over the years.
 The idea is to build my Shakespeare collection, which in terms of publications (but not of mulling) is miniscule: here's the one (open access -- do you sense a pattern?)!
 I'll post a schedule, maybe for an Abstract and three drafts, on the sidebar.
-For the Abstract (which will no doubt be widly incompatible with the contents of the finished version of the paper), I'll go with tomorrow: June 15, 2025.
+For the Abstract (which will no doubt be wildly incompatible with the contents of the finished version of the paper), I'll go with tomorrow: June 15, 2025.

 Excited to be back drafting!